Disputes and Investigations

 Select representations of our cross-border experience include the following.

-• Represented various Vifor Pharma Swiss entities in product liability litigation related to the FDA-approved intravenous iron supplement, Injectafer.
+- Represented various Vifor Pharma Swiss entities in product liability litigation related to the FDA-approved intravenous iron supplement, Injectafer.
 The litigation, which encompasses 425 filed and unfiled claims across the U.S., alleges injuries for hypophosphatemia (low-blood phosphate levels).
-Leveraging procedural victories, an Eastern District of Pennsylvania dismissal for lack of personal jurisdiction, and a win forcing plaintiff to comply with the Hague Service Convention (resulting in a dismissal in federal court in Florida), we positioned our client to exit the litigation, which concluded in April 2023 with one voluntary dismissal followed by a favorable resolution.
+Leveraging procedural victories, an Eastern District of Pennsylvania dismissal for lack of personal jurisdiction, and a win forcing plaintiff to comply with the Hague Service Convention (resulting in a dismissal in federal court in Florida), we positioned our client to exit the litigation, which concluded in April 2023 with an extremely favorable resolution.

 Recognition